hail-is/hail-rfcs/rfc/0001-oauth-access-tokens.rst

 ==============

 .. author:: Daniel Goldstein
-.. date-accepted:: Leave blank.
-This will be filled in when the proposal is accepted.
-.. ticket-url:: Leave blank.
-This will eventually be filled with the
-                ticket URL which will track the progress of the implementation of the feature.
+.. date-accepted:: 2023/08/02
 .. implemented:: Leave blank.
 This will be filled in with the first Hail version which
                  implements the described feature.
-.. header:: This proposal is `discussed at this pull request <https://github.com/hail-is/hail-rfc/pull/0>`_.
+.. header:: This proposal is `discussed at this pull request <https://github.com/hail-is/hail-rfc/pull/2>`_.
-            **After creating the pull request, edit this file again, update the number in the link, and delete this bold sentence.**
 .. sectnum::
 .. contents::
-.. role:: python(code)
+.. role:: Python(code)

 Motivation
 ==========